rymo4/meteor_rooms/README.md

 # Rooms

-A starter app written in Meteor to act as a base for any app involving players joining rooms/games/channels.
+An app written in [Meteor](http://meteor.com/) to act as a base for any app involving players joining rooms/games/channels/lobbies.
 Mostly just a test app to see how Meteor is and if I should write more in it.
 So far, so good.

 ## Features

 * Create a room with a name
+* First player in the room is the host
-* Go to the room url and create a player
+* Other players join the room and create a player
-* Auto join the room
-* Logout of the room (deletes the player)
+* Host can start the game, preventing others from signing up
+* Realtime updates everywhere

 ## License (MIT)